ibm-cloud-docs/secrets-manager/secret-rotate.md

    2. In the row for the certificate that you want to edit, click the **Actions** menu ![Actions icon](../icons/actions-icon-vertical.svg) **> Edit details**.
    3. Use the **Automatic rotation** option to add or remove a rotation policy for the secret.

-      If you enable automatic rotation on a certificate that expires in less than 31 days, you must also manually rotate it.
-Only then can rotation take place in the following cycles automatically.
-      {: important}

 ### Enabling automatic rotation for certificates with the API
 {: #auto-rotate-certificates-api}
 {: api}

-You can enable automatic rotation for public certificates (`public_cert`) when you order them, or by editing the details of an existing certificate.
+You can enable automatic rotation for certificates when you order them, or by editing the details of an existing certificate.

+Automatic rotation isn't supported for certificates that are imported to the service.
+If you need to reimport a certificate, you can [rotate it manually](#manual-rotate-certificate-ui).
+{: note}

 If you enable automatic rotation on a certificate that expires in less than 31 days, you must also manually rotate it.
 Only then can rotation take place in the following cycles automatically.
 {: important}